 Dry Aloo Sabzi

 This dry aloo sabzi (sukhe aloo sabzi) is prepared with boiled potatoes, spices, and herbs.
-It is an easy and quick recipe that takes only few a minutes to prepare if you already have boiled potatoes in freeze store and few ingredients.
+It is an easy and quick recipe.
+It takes only a few minutes to prepare.
+If you already have boiled potatoes in freeze store and a few ingredients on hand.
 Its taste is a little spicy and crispy.
-Serve this dry aloo sabzi with plain paratha, hot chapati, and simple poori, making it a delicious dish.
+Serve this dry aloo sabzi with plain paratha.
+Pair it with hot chapati and simple poori.
+This combination makes it a more delicious dish to taste.

 Dry aloo sabzi

 Dry aloo sabzi is also known as sauteed potatoes or sukhe aloo in the local language.
-This recipe requires boiling potatoes and basic spices like garam masala powder, fennel seed powder, coriander powder, dried fenugreek leaves, salt, and sauteed in ghee/oil with some coriander leaves garnished.
+This recipe requires boiling potatoes.
+Use basic spices like garam masala powder, fennel seed powder, coriander powder, and dried fenugreek leaves.
+Add salt and saute in ghee/oil.
+Garnish with some coriander leaves.

 I think the potato is one of the favorite vegetables of most people and I’m one of them.
 I like all the substitutes for potatoes.
 In my home, every member of the family likes to eat potatoes in their food except my father.
 But when I make any dish of potatoes they always taste even in a less amount and always appreciate.

-Potatoes are ready-to-go versatile whatever flavour we add they adjust with ease and this quality makes it my most favorite.
+Potatoes are ready-to-go versatile whatever flavor we add they adjust with ease and this quality makes it my most favorite.
 Potatoes are like comfort food for me.

 It is a good dish for a whole meal alongside dal (lentil) and chawal (steamed rice).
-They are also the best dish for office and school lunch boxes and for a trip with simple paratha or poori, and soft chapati.
+They are ideal for office and school lunch boxes.
+They also serve well for a trip with simple paratha or poori.
+Soft chapati complements them nicely.

-If you find any dry dishes that can easily prepare this sukhe aloo recipe is here.
-Try the below instructions with a step-by-step photo guide.
+If you find any dry dishes that can easily prepare this sukhe aloo recipe is for you.
+Try and follow the step-by-step instructions below.

 1.The first thing is to take 4 medium-sized potatoes along with 1 glass of water in a pressure cooker.
 Cook on a medium flame until 3 to 4 whistles come.
 When whistles come down naturally pull them easily.